-Give the students a brief introduction to the historic/scenic sites assigned to you as if you are the tour guide.
+Give the students a brief introduction to the city and/or historic/scenic sites assigned to you as if you are the tour guide.
 What is the history of this place?
-What is it used for?
 Why does it worth our time and money to visit?
-What is most attractive in this place (or what you need to take a picture with)?
+What is most attractive or well-known in this place (or what do you want to take a picture with)?